accidentallogger/VehicleReversalDetection/readme.md

 ## Brief Analysis

-The second solution worked better for datasets with lesser amount of mislabeled data leading to lesser number of false pocitives while on the other hand the first solution worked better even when there were mislabeled points at the edges of the data clusters.
+The second solution worked better for data sets with lesser number of mislabeled data leading to lesser number of false positives while on the other hand the first solution worked better even when there were mislabeled points at the edges of the data clusters.
 There were some false positives in both the techniques

 ---------------------------------------------------------------------------------